ryujinx-mirror/ryujinx-games-list/README.md

 ## Folder structure

 A folder is the same name as a tested game.
-It's named like that `new-amazing-ryu-games-supported`, no number, no extra chars, just text with spaces replaced with `-`.
+It's named something like this `new-amazing-ryu-game-supported`, no numbers, no extra characters, just text with spaces replaced with `-`.
 For now, there are three files in this folder:

 * **boxart.png**

-   Who is a picture of the game boxart in PNG format (only!!).
-Please use a clean picture sized at 300px x 486px (or around that).
+   A picture of the actual game case, in PNG format only please.
+Please do use a clean picture sized at 300px x 486px (or around that).

 * **info.json**

-   It's a JSON file who contain specific fields (Don't forget to remove comments if you Copy/Paste)
+   It's a JSON file which contains specific fields (Don't forget to remove comments if you Copy and Paste)

 ```javascript
  {